Hay-Hair-Beauty/hay-backend-new/README.md

 # Hay Healthy - Backend Service
 ![LOGO HAY-02](https://github.com/Hay-Hair-Beauty/ML-Repo/assets/101098216/e8ac271b-59aa-4db2-a926-1b94d9800283)
-This is a Capstone Project part Cloud Computing
+This is a Capstone Project as part of a Cloud Computing

 # How To Install